 In a shared hosting environment, such as cloud hosting, your IP address can change.
 But with a dedicated hosting environment, your IP address remains static and doesn’t change.
 Having a static IP is important when trying to build up your email sending reputation.

 Firepush is hosted on dedicated servers and allocates shared dedicated IP addresses for users that do not change.
 These IP addresses are checked and tested by Firepush before allocation to ensure they’ve not been blacklisted previously.

 A dedicated IP is highly recommended If you’re sending out more than 50,000 emails per week.
-This way you can protect your sending reputation, whereas if you used a shared IP address, your reputation may be impacted by other users who are also sending out emails.
+This email best practice allows you to protect your sender reputation, whereas if you used a shared IP address, your reputation may be impacted by other users who are also sending out emails.
 That said, a shared IP address should be fine if you’re sending out a few thousand emails per day.

 ESPs limit the number of emails sent by an individual IP address.
 So if you’re a high volume email sender, it may be worth obtaining a number of dedicated IP addresses so you can alternate between them.

 This is especially the case if you’re sending transactional emails as well as marketing emails.
 Transactional emails are time-sensitive.
 If you use the same IP address for these that you use for your marketing emails, your important transactional emails may get queued for delivery later.

 Consider how often you send out email marketing campaigns.
 Do you only send them out every now and then?
 Do you have a large database of subscribers where you occasionally send to all?
 Spikes in volume and sending inconsistency can be flagged up by spam filters.

 The best approach is to be consistent with your email marketing.
 Stick to a regular schedule of sending and don’t send out high volumes of email straight away (this is sometimes done when you move over to a new email platform and you import a list of existing subscribers).
 Build up the volume of emails over time so as not to harm your reputation.
 This is called IP warming.